 About the Project

 This 9,000 acre tract contains significant ecological and historical assets that will be destroyed or endangered by the development schematic outlined in the plan currently proposed by the owner.
 There are approximately 5,800 acres of upland and 3,200 acres of wetlands and marshes on the property.
 The approximately 4,500 acres north of Clements Ferry Road are primarily freshwater wetlands and Longleaf pine forests, while the southern portion is primarily uplands with young stands of loblolly pines and saltwater wetlands.
 With over 10 linear miles of marsh and wetland frontage on the Cooper and Wando Rivers and Beresford and Flagg Creeks, Cainhoy Plantation is rich with environmental, historical, and cultural treasures.
 Cainhoy Plantation shares a two-mile border with the 250,000-acre Francis Marion National Forest (“FMNF”), which is home to nine endangered and threatened animal species, eight endangered and threatened plant species, 15 sensitive animal species, and 43 sensitive plant species.
 A broad plateau of old-growth Longleaf pine forest, some 40 feet in elevation, stretches from the FMNF across the northern portion of the Cainhoy property, providing habitat for 16 endangered Red-cockaded woodpecker (“RCW”) colonies and populations of Gopher Frogs and Flatwoods Salamanders.
-Without a full-scale environmental study in the form of an EIS, the presence of these species on Cainhoy Plantation, as well as the impacts that will result from the proposed development, will remain largely ignored and unmitigated.
+The developer is requesting to the Army Corps of Engineers a permit to impact more than 180 acres of wetlands to accommodate a development that would locate nearly half of the proposed residential units within the 100-year floodplain.

 In light of the pace at which permitting is moving forward, it is clear that the National Environmental Policy Act and the Endangered Species Act require a full-scale environmental review of the entire 9,000-acre project before irreparable harm is done to the valuable historic, environmental, and cultural resources on Cainhoy Plantation.